-Each family member will be a $C^{2}-$local diffeomorphism.
-Follows from the \cite{Pi80} that the geometric potential $\phi := -\log |Df_{\alpha}|$ has a unique equilibrium state.
-On the other hand, follows from the \cite{BC21} that $f_{\alpha}$ has phase transition with respect to $\phi$.
+Each family member will be a $C^{2}$-local diffeomorphism.
+It follows from the \cite{Pi80} that the geometric potential $\phi := -\log |Df_{\alpha}|$ has a unique equilibrium state.
+On the other hand, it follows from the \cite{BC21} that $f_{\alpha}$ has a phase transition with respect to $\phi$.

-Suppose now that $f : \Sc^{1} \rightarrow \Sc^{1}$ is a transitive $C^{1+\alpha}-$local diffeomorphism.
-By \cite{BC21}, we know that $f$ is expanding if, only if, $f$ has phase transition with respect to geometric potential $\phi = -\log |Df|$.
+Suppose now that $f : \Sc^{1} \rightarrow \Sc^{1}$ is a transitive $C^{1+\alpha}$-local diffeomorphism.
+By \cite{BC21}, we know that $f$ is expanding if and only if $f$ has a phase transition with respect to the geometric potential $\phi = -\log |Df|$.
 With a view to the previous discussion and \cite{W92}, we propose the following question: